xiaoxuwu/syl-api/README.md

 ## 3.1 Quitting

 Use Ctrl+C to quit the running server.
-You may also need to run:
+To stop all containers, run:

 ```
-docker-compose down
+make exit
 ```

-To ensure that containers have shut down properly.
+This command is automatically run before all makefile run commands, so you do not need to do it unless you are using docker-compose manually.

 ## 4 Annotated Layout
 ```
 .
 ├── Dockerfile <- setup file used during Docker image initialization
 ├── README.md <- this file
+├── Makefile
 ├── docker-compose.yml <- setup file used during Docker image initialization
 ├── docker-entrypoint.sh <- file run to start the server
 ├── internal <- internal source folder containing most of the logic